Last Chance Furniture

 Source: EEB

 This is not a problem confined to one country.
-From the United States to the European Union and beyond, the overwhelming majority of discarded furniture ends up in landfill or incineration.
+Across Europe and beyond, the overwhelming majority of discarded furniture ends up incinerated or in landfill.
 Even when it is structurally sound.
 The infrastructure to redistribute it simply has not existed at scale.

 Last Chance intercepts furniture at the exact decision point: the moment someone books a move and realises they cannot take everything with them.
 That is the window.
-Before the skip is ordered.
+Before the disposal is arranged.
 Before the item is lost.

 The Ripple Effect